 When grades are received, they are subject to the mandatory mean and median as noted above.
 If they meet the mandatory curve, they are usually posted within two business days.
 This time may vary slightly depending on the number of sets of class grades received.
 Registrar’s Office staff enter grades, then individual staff members proof them three times.

 All my friends have their grades posted, but mine isn’t.
 What’s wrong?

 My professor says the grades were turned in two weeks ago.
 Why aren’t they posted yet?

 Grades cannot be posted until they are finalized.
-The Registrar and/or the Associate Registrar and the professor may have to review the grades and adjustments several times before grades meet the required mean/median.
-The staff in the Office of the Registrar makes grade processing a top priority during this period and posts grades as soon as they are finalized.
+The Associate Dean, the Registrar and the professor may have to review the grades and adjustments several times before grades meet the required mean/median.
+The staff in the Office of the Registrar make grade processing a top priority during this period and posts grades as soon as they are finalized.
 Please note that Fall grades may be delayed if submitted prior to or during the University holidays.
 This allows Registrar’s Office staff time off during holiday closures.

 Why is there no “Highest Grade” listed for my class?

 Professors are encouraged but not required to indicate the highest grade for each class they teach.
 If a high grade is indicated, the student will be notified via email at the end of the grading period and will receive a Scholastic Excellence Award with a corresponding certificate.
 Scholastic Excellence Awards for graduation candidates are announced during the awards ceremony prior to commencement and printed in the commencement ceremony program.

 How do I check my score on an exam?